 Backstitching over the straps to reinforce it isn’t necessary since you go back over it with a topstitch.
 For extra peace of mind, I did backstitch over the strap once.

-Never store your down sleeping bag in a compression sack.
+Never store your down sleeping bag in a compression sack for longer than your trip.
 It can cause damage to the feathers.
-Instead, put it in a storage sack or mesh laundry bag so it can breathe.
+Instead, put it in a storage sack or mesh laundry bag so it can breathe when not in use.

 Would I make DIY Compression Stuff Sack again?